rebuy-de/compose-navigation/README.md

     }
 }
 ```
-Basically, you need to override the `screen` variable getter, which creates your desired composable screen defining the type(simple composable, dialog, bottom sheet), and create a `get()` function that constructs your route.
+Basically, you need to override the `screen` variable getter, which creates your desired composable screen defining the type(simple composable, dialog, bottom sheet), and you need to create a `get()` function that constructs your route.

 Concerning scenarios involving arguments, it is imperative to define all the arguments and their respective types.
 Additionally, you must ensure that these parameters are added into the `arguments` variable and you have to create the corresponding `get()` function with the specified arguments.
 ```kotlin